elikaortega/elikaortegadotnet/_pages/cv.md

 **Degrees**

 2013 Ph.D.
-Literature (Hispanic Studies)
+Literature (Hispanic Studies).
-Department of Modern Languages and Literatures University of Western Ontario
+Department of Modern Languages and Literatures, University of Western Ontario

 2007 M.A.
-English
+English.
-Department of English
+Department of English,
 University of Toronto

 2006 M.A.
-Modern Languages and Literatures
+Modern Languages and Literatures.
-Facultad de Filosofía y Letras
+Facultad de Filosofía y Letras,
 National Autonomous University of Mexico

 2004 B.A.
-Modern Languages and Literatures (English) Facultad de Filosofía y Letras
+Modern Languages and Literatures (English).
+Facultad de Filosofía y Letras,
 National Autonomous University of Mexico